Last updated on March 13th, 2019 at 12:15 pm

 * Inventory management

 * Social media integration

-Revel really does have the potential to be a huge name in the point of sale industry but first they need to make it more accessible to entry level users as well as fix a lot of the bugs the system has.
+Revel really does have the potential to be a huge name in the point of sale industry.
+However, they need to make it more accessible to entry level users, as well as fix a lot of the bugs the system has.

 This iPad based POS system is indeed rich in features but I cannot recommend it for the average user unless they have a large budget and are tech savvy enough to troubleshoot any problems they run into.

 Overall, Revel isn’t a bad system outside of the problems I mentioned above.
 The folks over at Revel have heard all kinds of feedback from their customers and they are actively and constantly working to improve their system based on what the community wants.

 ShopKeep is an iPad POS system that simplifies handling all of your POS needs and is probably best suited for small to mid-size beauty supply businesses.